Kabooley/react18-webpack5/post_strictmode-cannot-pass-message.md

 # React `StrictMode` does not allow message exchange between worker and React component.

+I am currently developing an application using webpack5 and React18.

 I created the following code to exchange messages with webworker and React component which uses monaco-editor.

 I expected app runs like following.